Kings of the Wild Frontier (song)

-"Kings of the Wild Frontier" is a 1980 song by the British new wave group Adam and the Ants.
-Written by Adam Ant & Marco Pirroni, it was the title track of the band's second album and was also their first release for CBS Records after leaving the small independent label Do It Records.
+"Kings of the Wild Frontier" is a 1980 song by the English new wave group Adam and the Ants.
+Written by Adam Ant and Marco Pirroni, it was the title track of the band's second album and was also their first single for CBS Records after leaving the small independent label Do It Records.

+Release

-Although it was not the first pop song to do so, this was the first time the band employed the use of the two-drummer Burundi beat which then became one of their stylistic hallmarks.
+Originally released on 25 July 1980, the single peaked at number 48 on the UK Singles Chart.
+While it was not the first pop song to do so, this was the first time the band employed the use of the two-drummer Burundi beat which then became one of their stylistic hallmarks.

-Originally released on 25 July 1980, and backed by the non-album title "Press Darlings", the single peaked at number 48 on the UK Singles Chart.
 Following the breakthrough success of "Dog Eat Dog" (UK #4) and 'Antmusic' (UK #2), the single was re-released in February 1981, peaking at number 2 in the UK singles chart.